HyDE-Project/hyde-gallery/README.md

 # Hyprdots theme Gallery

-A repo for themes I Stole from the rightful Owner.
++ A repo for themes I Stole from the rightful Owner.
++ A Database for Hyprdots themes.
+I will try to include here all unmaintained themes.
++ Actively maintained themes will be link to the owners repo.
++  ``` Hyprdots theme patch``` to spawn the Hyprdots gallery( Soon)

 ## Theme List